 What Sort Of Person Is Attracted To A Career In Web Development?

 Coding has achieved a cult-like status in recent years, due to the lifestyle working as a coder can and does afford developers.

 Working in web development gives you a lot of freedom, which is what many people are now seeking in their day-to-day lives, particularly young people who are used to working with mobile technology on the go .
 This career choice also gives you autonomy and the freedom to make your own decisions regarding workload and project management.

-As a developer you can work from almost anywhere in the world and this flexibility is enormously appealing as work/life balance becomes increasingly important for the next generation of workers head into their first roles in the workplace.
+As a developer, you can work from almost anywhere in the world and this flexibility is enormously appealing as work/life balance becomes increasingly important for the next generation of workers heading into their first roles in the workplace.

 What Personal Attributes Are Common Among Coders?

 - Logical processes

 - Have interest in design (especially frontend developers)

 In short, yes, anybody can in theory become a coder.
 But the key is enjoyment.
 If you don’t enjoy it to start off with then you will never enjoy web development as a career choice.
 This is why it’s very important to try it out first with a course like Codecademy.